 Once you’ve reached an agreement with the lender, you can only buy the equipment the lender agreed to finance you for.
 The equipment you purchase then serves as your collateral.
 Therefore, if you have cash flow issues or want to invest in other areas of your business, an equipment loan is probably not the right option for you.

-Conclusion: A Hassle-Free Loan Application Process Is Possible
+Conclusion: An Easy Business Financing Process Is Possible

-1. Get your application documents and business plan in order.
+1. Get your loan application documents and business plan in order

-In almost all cases, lenders will require financial information such as tax returns, bank account statements, and more.
-Organizing these documents so you’re ready to print or email them quickly will save you hours of administrative hassle.
+In almost all cases, business loan lenders will require financial information such as tax returns, bank account statements, and other documents.
+Organizing these documents now will save you significant time when you're ready to submit them to a lender.